5203

 4. Serial terminal server

 If you're like most companies, your network has a lot of different equipment from different technological generations.
 Some is modern and LAN-based, while other communicates only via serial (RS232/RS485) connection.
+These ensure compatibility across a range of devices, including legacy equipment and modern programmable logic controllers.
 Even modern equipment will commonly have a more traditional connection like serial available for local diagnosis.
-When you have equipment that can (or must) use serial connectivity, a remote terminal unit with a serial terminal server provides a way to access that equipment remotely over LAN.
+When you have equipment that can (or must) use serial connectivity, an RTU with a serial terminal server provides a way to access that equipment remotely over LAN.
 Your properly equipped remote terminal unit will act as an intermediary between your LAN and your RS232/RS485 equipment.
 You'll be able to access the equipment from your desk.

 5. Dual power inputs